Understanding Fair Workweek: What is Premium Pay?

 How to reduce Fair Workweek premium payment costs

-An all-in-one compliance platform is the best way to ensure labor efficiency while navigating complex Fair Workweek premium payments.
-Operators should look for a tool that doesn’t just reduce Fair Workweek premium payments, but also allows them to understand which payments are necessary (such as in the case of understaffing) and which are avoidable.
+An all-in-one compliance platform is the best way to work towards labor efficiency while navigating complex Fair Workweek premium payments.
+Operators should look for a tool that doesn’t just attempt to reduce Fair Workweek premium payments but also helps them to understand which payments are necessary (such as in the case of understaffing) and which are avoidable.

-Harri is the only hospitality-focused compliance platform built specifically to tackle wage and labor challenges associated with Fair Workweek compliance.
+Harri is the only hospitality-focused compliance platform built specifically to tackle labor challenges associated with Fair Workweek compliance.

 - Data-driven scheduling with built-in compliance at the federal and local levels